liumaggie/instagram/docs/README.md

 ## Minimum Viable Product

-Instapups/Foodstagram/Instafood is a web application inspired by Instagram for people to post photos and check out friends and other people's photos.
+InstaPups is a web application inspired by Instagram for people to post photos of their puppies and check out friends and other people's photos.
 It is built with
 Ruby on Rails and React/Redux and will contain the following features:

 - [ ] Hosting on Heroku